 E-commerce popularity is on the rise, and is only going up from here.
 That means shipping is not slowing down.
 As convenient as shipping is, it contributes a significant amount to municipal solid waste each year.
 In fact, product packaging makes up about 82.2 million tons of waste per year.
 It is surprisingly simple to reduce your business’s packaging impact by making some small changes.
-Follow Printivity’s sustainable shipping tips to lessen your business’s impact on the environment from year to year.
+Follow Printivity’s sustainable shipping methods and tips to lessen your business’s impact on the environment from year to year.

 While the state of the environment has always been on people’s minds, it has been at the forefront over the past year even more.
 As a business, it’s important to listen to the desires of your customers.
 It helps when their desires also benefit the environment.
 Offering sustainable shipping options will not only improve your impact on the environment, it will also please your customers to see that you not only care about what they want, but what is good for the environment as well.